olekluk/shopify-theme-deploy-test-and-copy-configs/README.md

 Deploy and Copy configs action helps to deploy unpublished theme and merge settings from live theme.

 Steps:
-- setup node, ruby and Shopify CLI
+- setup node, ruby, and Shopify CLI
-- checkout theme source code from git repo
+- checkout theme source code from the git repo
-- pull settings from live theme
+- pull settings from the live theme
 - push merged theme as a new unpublished theme copy

-## Environmet variables
+## Environment variables
 - **SHOPIFY_FLAG_STORE**: Required.
 Store URL, like your-store.myshopify.com
 - **SHOPIFY_CLI_THEME_TOKEN**: Required.
 Password generated from Theme Access app
 - **SHOPIFY_CLI_TTY**: Required.
 Pass this variable with a value of ```0``` to turn off interactive prompts.
 You might want to use this variable if your Shopify CLI pipeline step is timing out.

 ## Inputs

 - **theme-name**: Optional.
-Text prefix for theme (Default value: Test Theme For Review -)
+Text prefix for the theme (Default value: Test Theme For Review -)
 - **config-files**: Optional.
 List of files to pull from live theme (Default value: --only templates/*.json --only sections/*.json --only config/settings_data.json)
 - **dest**: Optional.
 Set update mode.
 Full or incremental.
-Set "new" to delete theme and upload all theme files (shopify share).
+Set "new" to delete the theme and upload all theme files (shopify share).
 Set "search_or_new" for incremental theme update (shopify push).
 (Defalut value: search_or_new)

 ## Outputs
-- **preview-theme-id** return the id of updated theme
+- **preview-theme-id** returns the id of the updated theme

 ## Usage example